Temples in and around Coimbatore (Kongu region)

 There is also Sri Ramanujar Temple and Mutt is just opposite the Perumal temple.

-The temple is on a small hill 8 km west of Perianaickenpalayam.
+The temple is on a small hill 8 km west of Perianaickenpalayam and is highly popular.

 Lord Ranganathar appears in a standing form facing East.